sst/sst/www/docs/migrating/serverless-framework.md

 ---
 title: Migrating From Serverless Framework
 sidebar_label: Serverless Framework
-description: "Migrating from Serverless Framework to SST (SST)"
+description: "Migrating from Serverless Framework to SST"
 ---

 In this guide we'll look at how to migrate a Serverless Framework app to SST.